danielcavanagh/cymraeg-wotd-bot/README.md

 # cymraeg-wotd-bot
-Picks a random welsh word and posts it to /r/cymraeg, along with a pronunciation guide, its meaning, and an example sentence
+picks a random welsh word and posts it to /r/learnwelsh, along with a pronunciation guide, its meaning, and an example sentence